 ✓

 You drink every day without fail.
 You initiate it yourself.
 You go out alone when friends don't answer.
 This has been years.
-The plan below is phased, realistic, and built around the actual emotional mechanics of your pattern — not willpower.
+The plan below works with your actual pattern — not against it.

 Week 1–2 · Structural Defence